In addition to the categorical program, Duke has preliminary and combined medicine-pediatrics and medicine-psychiatry training programs.

 The Med-Peds Program is well integrated in both departments with both of the categorical residency programs in Medicine and Pediatrics.
 Program leaders collaborate closely with our colleagues to ensure outstanding educational experiences for our trainees.

-The Medicine and Psychiatry Residency Program is a combined five-year program offered by the departments of Medicine and Psychiatry.
+The Medicine and Psychiatry Residency Program is a combined five-year program offered by the departments of Medicine and Psychiatry and Behavioral Sciences.
 The program is approved by both the American Board of Internal Medicine and the American Board of Psychiatry and Neurology.